COVID-19 mental health at work resource kit

 In 2020, we ran the worker mental health during COVID-19 (PDF, 613.89 KB) study.

-The study found that 38% of supervisors and 27% of workers reported feeling mentally unwell in the last 12 months.
+The study found that 38% of supervisors and 27% of workers reported feeling mentally unwell in the last 12 months (to December 2020).
 Of those, 53% and 45% respectively said this negative change was due to COVID-19.

 Understand your legal obligations

-Through the COVID-19 pandemic, business owners and employers have a responsibility to ensure the work environment is both physically and mentally healthy and safe.
+Through the COVID-19 pandemic and beyond, business owners and employers have a responsibility to ensure the work environment is both physically and mentally healthy and safe.

 The Code of Practice for Managing psychosocial hazards at work provides practical guidance on the actions business owners, leaders and workers need to take to comply with the Work Health and Safety Act 2011 and Work Health and Safety Regulations 2017.

 As NSW restrictions change, many businesses may require workers to return to their regular place of work after a period of working remotely.
 This may be a welcome and positive change for some but may cause anxiety for others.
 People may also experience stress due to negotiating vaccination viewpoints.
 Leaders should provide the right type of support during this adjustment:

 - Talk to your team members individually about what support or adjustments they may need.

 - Be realistic that the transition period may take some time.